cfenollosa/os-tutorial/09-32bit-gdt/README.md

 As a curiosity, the first GDT entry must be `0x00` to make sure that the programmer didn't make any mistakes managing addresses.

-Furthermore, since the CPU needs to know how long the GDT is, we'll use a meta structure called the "GDT descriptor" with the size (16b) and address (32b) of our actual GDT.
+Furthermore, the CPU can't directly load the GDT address, but it requires a meta structure called the "GDT descriptor" with the size (16b) and address (32b) of our actual GDT.
+It is loaded with the `lgdt` operation.

 Let's directly jump to the GDT code in assembly.
 Again, to understand all the segment flags, refer to the os-dev.pdf document.
 The theory for